Stopping eviction for antisocial behaviour

 What to tell the court or tribunal

-If you cannot get legal representation for a hearing, you can explain your circumstances and ask the court or tribunal not to evict you.
+If you cannot get legal representation, you should still go to the hearing.
+Explain your circumstances and ask the court or tribunal not to evict you.

 Tell them what steps you’ll take to stop the behaviour.